-42nd Annual Birmingham Audubon Mountain Workshop
+43rd Annual Birmingham Audubon Mountain Workshop

 Alpine Camp, Mentone, Alabama

-While you’re at it, consider making Birmingham Audubon Mountain Workshop a family tradition with our Young Naturalist Program, an outdoor-education curriculum for children ages five to twelve.
-All Young Naturalist activities are taught and supervised by our adult academic faculty, with assistance from an invited Guest Director and Birmingham Audubon Outreach Director Dr. Ansel Payne.
-Generations of Young Naturalists have now enjoyed this program’s hands-on activities and extensive science- and nature-based opportunities.
+While you’re at it, consider making the Workshop a family tradition with our young-naturalist program, an outdoor-education experience for children ages five to twelve.
+All young-naturalist activities are taught and supervised by our adult faculty, with assistance from an invited Guest Director and the Birmingham Audubon Outreach & Communications Director.
+Generations of young people have now enjoyed this program’s hands-on activities and extensive science- and nature-based opportunities.
 For more information on this program and how you and your child can participate, please email us.

-We hope to see you “up on the mountain” this spring!
+We hope to see you “up on the mountain” this spring.